codeforequity-at/botium-samples-nlpanalytics/README.md

 **You are free to use any other tool to prepare the data, you can even write it manually (if you have the time)**

+## Split utterances into a training and a test set

+An easy way to separate training data from test data is to split an existing dataset into two separate datasets.
+In package.json, there is a sample task splitting the _Smalltalk_ into 80% training data and 20% test data:

+    > npm run nlpslit

 ## Run K-Fold Cross Validation

 In package.json, there are tasks defined to run the K-Fold Cross Validation for the included _Smalltalk_ dataset.